 Indy gets a scoop of unrefined, cold pressed coconut oil on his food in the morning so I knew coconut flour would be safe for him.

-Apples and carrots are safe as is pumpkin.
+Apples and carrots are safe as is pumpkin puree.
 Now I needed a binder.

-Because eggs are a no-no on the list of ingredients, I used mashed banana.
+Because eggs are a no-no on the list of ingredients, I used mashed ripe bananas.

 You can substitute two eggs for banana if your dog is not allergic.

 Also, if your furry friend can have peanut butter or nut butters, adding a spoonful helps bind the batter.

 Mixing everything together was easy.
 Coconut flour is made from defatted coconut meat.

 It is gluten-free, high in fiber and is a great alternative to whole wheat flour.

 It does require a higher ratio of liquids when baking so add more water to the recipe if needed.

 I scooped out handfuls of the dough to flatten before using a dog shaped or dog bone cookie cutter to shape out the grain-free treats.